azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 1. Detect the intent and entities of the text (German) - see examples below (using [https://eu.luis.ai](https://eu.luis.ai))

 Let's use an example where we want to detect a Pizza order from the user.
 We also want to detect if the user wants to cancel an order.

+Head to [`eu.luis.ai`](https://eu.luis.ai) and create a new LUIS app.
+As a base language, fell free to either choose German or English (English supports a few more features as of May 2019).

+Quick explanation on how LUIS works:

+* Under Intents, we'll define the "actions" we can to detect
+* Under Entities, we'll define the "things" we want to extract from the intents
+* Utterances are just examples that we'll use to train LUIS

+Create two new intents:

+* `CreateOrder`
+* `CancelOrder`

+Then, add the utterances (our training examples) from the main page of this repository to the three intents.

 LUIS example data: